-Civil society has mobilised in a variety of ways in recent years to influence the post-2015 sustainable development process and climate negotiations.
-Whether it was organising on policy and advocacy through Beyond 2015 and other platforms, or mobilising on the streets through action/2015 or the Global Climate March, civil society has kept up the pressure in recent years.
+Civil society mobilised in a variety of ways to influence the sustainable development and climate negotiations; whether it was organising on policy and advocacy through Beyond 2015 and other platforms, or mobilising on the streets through action/2015 or the Global Climate March.
+So in the course of 2015-2016 discussions were held on how civil society should continue to organize and mobilise around these international agreements in Tunis (April 2015), Addis Ababa (July 2015), New York (September 2015), Paris (December 2015), Istanbul (March 2016) and Bogota (April 2016).
+From those dialogues and mobilisations emerged Action for Sustainable Development…

 - CIVICUS is the world alliance for citizen participation which has members in more than 170 countries and has incubated previous initiatives such as action/2015 and GCAP.